mozhdehNouri/AndroidProgrammingTopicAndExplanation/refactor/test/Test concept with code with mitch.md

 For writing testRepository we must create an interface and then our main shopping must impelement it

 now we must create a Fake repopsitory in test package and impelement our interface too and this fake repository simulate our main repository.

+---

+TDD
+mobile app deal with a lot of constraints like battery or memory. and we want to make sure our app is responsive in all scenarios.